-- a) Analysis and introduction to the FY2021 revenue monitoring models; - b) Results of closing the Year ended FY2020 (unaudited); - c) Status of the Town's emergency reserve fund balance; and - d) Illustration of the mechanics and relationship of the Town's: - 1) Three tiers of revenues; and - 2) Three levels of expenditure priorities.
+- a) Analysis and introduction to the FY2021 revenue monitoring models; - b) Results of closing the Year ended FY2020 (unaudited); - c) Status of the Town's emergency reserve fund balance; and - d) Illustration of the mechanics and relationship of the Town's: - 1) Three tiers of revenues: and - 2) Three levels of expenditure priorities.

 II.
-October - CURRENT (October 22, 2020)
+October - Previous (October 22, 2020)

-- a) Highlights and analysis of the Town's major and most impactful revenues; and - b) Options for consideration to ease into opening Expenditure priorities 2.
+- a) Highlights and analysis of the Town's major and most impactful revenues; and - b) Options for consideration to ease into opening Expenditure priorities 2. - Subsequent Budget Amendment Resolution to ease into opening expenditure priorities (approved November 5, 2020);

 III.
-November - Upcoming
+November - CURRENT (November 19, 2020)

-- a) Highlights and analysis of the Town's major and most impactful revenues; and - b) Budget Amendment Resolution to ease into opening expenditure priorities.
+- a) Highlights and analysis of the Town's major and most impactful revenues; - b) Review of CIP budget status for considerations for a Budget Amendment; and - c) Discussions on the timing of payments toward the Unfunded Liability in the PSPRS.